jaderigby/bacon/README.md

 ## Setup ##

+Either download and unzip the bacon repo into your Documents folder, or clone it into your Documents folder.

-Run the following command to trigger the setup script:
+Then, run the following command to trigger the setup script:

 ```
 python ~/Documents/bacon/setup.py --exec && cd ~/Documents/bacon && setup.py && source ~/.zshrc